Ricardicus/ric-script/README.md

 The samples folder contains ric scripts with OK syntax I will also provide some samples here in the README further below.

-<a href="https://ric-script-u5ep8.ondigitalocean.app/doc">Here is also some more documentation I am working on!</a>
+<a href="https://ric-script-u5ep8.ondigitalocean.app/doc">See here for more documentation</a>

 # Build